-This annual review report provides a summary of Internal Audit activities for the year ended 31 March 2019.
+This annual review report provides a summary of Internal Audit activities for 2019/20.

 The Accounts and Audit Regulations 2015 require the Council to undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with proper practices.
 The United Kingdom Public Sector Internal Audit Standards (the 'Standards') and the CIPFA Local Government Application Note constitute proper practices so as to satisfy the requirements for larger relevant bodies as set out in the Regulations.